About Handcrafted

 Celebrating the 175th anniversary of the birth of Mary Watts

-Mary felt strongly that that some handicraft should be an essential part in all education.
+Mary Watts felt strongly that some handicraft should be an essential part in all education.
 She taught clay modelling to boys at evening classes in Whitechapel in London’s East End.
 These formed part of the Home Arts and Industries Association, a body inspired by the Arts & Crafts movement and designed to provide poor and badly-educated children with creative skills.
-Years later, having married G F Watts and established their home in Compton, she encouraged villagers to made terracotta tiles and gesso panels for the Mortuary Chapel, as well as setting up the Potters’ Arts Guild.
+Years later, having married G F Watts and established their home in Compton, she encouraged villagers to make terracotta tiles and gesso panels for the Mortuary Chapel, as well as setting up the Potters’ Arts Guild.
 Her designs were worked in textiles, bookbinding and bedheads as well as terracotta.
 She was appointed President of the Women’s Guild of Arts, founded in 1907 to promote the interests of professional artists and craftswomen.

 Many of the strands of Mary’s creative life have parallels in the new work in this craft showcase.